-- The national organisers are requested to organise their national competitions between January and 8 May 2022 to allow teams sufficient preparation time for the European final launch campaign.
-Only national winning teams with a physical CanSat ready and delivered to ESA by the end of May 2022 are eligible for the European CanSat Competition 2022. - The national organisers do not necessarily have to follow the exact same rules and conditions as the European CanSat Competition, but must make sure that the participating teams are aware of the European CanSat Competition eligibility criteria and technical requirements.
+- Student teams must comply with the European competition student team eligibility criteria stated above. - The national organisers have to guarantee a fair geographical distribution and participation of teams from across their country. - Only national winning teams with a physical CanSat ready and delivered to ESA by the end of May 2023 are eligible for the European CanSat Competition 2023. - The national organisers do not necessarily have to follow the exact same rules and conditions as the European CanSat Competition, but must make sure that the participating teams are aware of the European CanSat Competition eligibility criteria and technical requirements.
 ESA will not make exceptions if any requirement is not met at the European launch campaign, regardless of whether any exceptions were made in the National Competitions. - The Romanian CanSat Campaign will take place on an aerodrome and the CanSats will be launched by helicopter from an altitude of 1000m.
 Teams will be in contact with the jury members and will make themselves available to be contacted online at the appropriate times.